 Signs and symptoms

-Most men with early prostate cancer don't have any symptoms.
-If you're worried about your risk or are experiencing any symptoms, visit your GP or speak to our Specialist Nurses.
+If you think you might be at risk of prostate cancer or are experiencing any symptoms, visit your GP or speak to our Specialist Nurses.

 Are you at risk?

-In the UK, about 1 in 8 men will get prostate cancer at some point in their lives.
+In the UK, about 1 in 8 men will get prostate cancer in their lifetime.

 Across the UK

-Over 47,000 men are diagnosed with prostate cancer every year – that's 130 men every day.
+- More than 47,500 men are diagnosed with prostate cancer every year – that's 129 men every day.

-1 in 8 men will get prostate cancer in their lifetime.
+- 1 in 8 men will be diagnosed with prostate cancer in their lifetime.

-More than 3,000 men are diagnosed with prostate cancer every year in Scotland.
+- More than 40,000 men are diagnosed with prostate cancer every year in England.

-More than 850 men die from prostate cancer every year in Scotland.
+- More than 9,000 men die from prostate cancer every year in England.

-Almost 40,000 men are diagnosed with prostate cancer every year in England.
+- More than 3,000 men are diagnosed with prostate cancer every year in Scotland.

-More than 9,500 men die from prostate cancer every year in England.
+- Around 900 men die from prostate cancer every year in Scotland.

-More than 600 men die every year from prostate cancer in Wales.
+- Around 600 men die from prostate cancer every year in Wales.